 ABOUT THE ROBERT WOOD JOHNSON FOUNDATION

-For more than 40 years the Robert Wood Johnson Foundation has worked to improve health and health care.
+For more than 40 years, the Robert Wood Johnson Foundation has worked to improve health and health care.
 We are working with others to build a national Culture of Health enabling everyone in America to live longer, healthier lives.
 For more information, visit rwjf.org.
 Follow the Foundation on X, formerly known as Twitter, at rwjf.org/twitter or on Facebook at rwjf.org/facebook.